 Organic Cotton

-Coyuchi makes organic sheets, pillows, and other bedding that is made with the chemically sensitive person in mind.
+Coyuchi makes organic sheets, pillows, and other bedding that are made with the chemically sensitive person in mind.

 You can find them on Amazon as well as through their website.